dama-lab/multi-atlas-segmentation/README.md

 The bash script is compatible on Linux/Windows/Mac, with proper setup.
 For detailed description of the pipeline and to download the mouse brain parcellation atlas, please go the the website: http://cmic.cs.ucl.ac.uk/staff/da_ma/Multi_Atlas/

+(This script can also be used for multi-atlas-based human brain parcellation, with appropriate human-brain atlas.)

 **Usage**

-There is only one main script: *MASHelperFunctions.sh*.
+There is only one main script: *MASHelperFunctions.sh* which is capable of handling batch brain parcellation (functions with suffix `_batch`) either on the local workstation or on PBS cluster (by simply specifying the `-e` flag as either `local` or `cluster`).
 To use the script, simply type `source MASHelperFunctions.sh` to load all corresponding functions.

 To get help for each function, type `function_name -h`.
 For example: `mas_mapping -h`